UPDATED: What Employers Need to Know During the Coronavirus Pandemic

-Non-exempt workers generally need not be paid for hours they do not work.
+For essential service providers whose employees are not eligible for paid leave under the FFCRA, non-exempt workers generally need not be paid for hours they do not work.
 Salaried, exempt workers generally need not be paid for weeks in which they perform no work.
 (If you close your offices mid-week, it may be more complicated.
 If your exempt employees work a partial week, and are ready, willing, and able to work the rest of the week, you would generally be required to pay them the full week’s salary for that week.)

 Employees with accrued PTO may wish to use such PTO during the suspension.
-Employers’ obligations regarding PTO vary according to employer policy and state and local laws, rules, and regulations (e.g., city and county wage theft ordinances).
+Employers’ obligations regarding PTO vary according to employer policy and federal (FFCRA), state and local laws, rules, and regulations (e.g., city and county wage theft ordinances).
 To minimize their risk of a claim, employers should follow the terms of their PTO policies.
 If feasible, employers should consider allowing PTO use during the suspension, even if their policy does not require it, particularly if no other plan or policy exists that would provide or replace employees’ compensation during the suspension.

 6. Does the FFCRA address Unemployment Benefits?